pwoodman/Chat-Bots/README.md

 # Requirements:
- - A valid API key is required to use this app, which can be obtained from https://makersuite.google.com/app/apikey .
+ - A valid API key is required to use this app, which can be obtained from google here: https://makersuite.google.com/app/apikey.
- - The Gemini API Package must me installed using " pip install -q -U google-generativeai"
+ - The Gemini API Package must me installed using "pip install -q -U google-generativeai"
- - Streamlit App Script which can be foundhere: https://github.com/pwoodman/Chat-Bots/blob/main/Gemini_Pro_API_Interface.py
+ - Streamlit App Script which can be found here: https://github.com/pwoodman/Chat-Bots/blob/main/Gemini_Pro_API_Interface.py

 # Optional:
 For those that dont want to keep re-entering their api-key make a file called "key.yaml" and on the first line just put API_KEY: "Your_API_Key_Goes_Here" and save.